gilesncwilliams/data-analytics-power-bi-report299/README.md

 ![Static Badge](https://img.shields.io/badge/Report%20Theme-red)

-I used the Sticky Strawberry theme from the Fabri community's theme gallery.
-To give the report a stylish feel, whilst maintaining a clear visual asthetic overall.
+I used the Sticky Strawberry theme from the Microsoft Fabric community's theme gallery.
+To give the report a stylish feel, whilst maintaining a clear and readable visual asthetic overall.

 ![Static Badge](https://img.shields.io/badge/Customer%20Detail%20Page-red)

-Here we have shown several data points about the business's customers.
+For the Customer detail page, I have shown several important data points about the business's customers.
 These include the visuals displaying the total number of unique customers, revenue, a line graph charting the number of customers, and details about the top customers based on revenue.

 ![alt text](<README_images_and_gifs/Screenshot 2025-01-31 at 14.20.37.png>)